dmbarbour/wikilon/docs/AwelonLang.md

 * evaluate before copy
 * evaluate final values

 This strategy isn't lazy or eager in the conventional sense.
-Rewriting the outer program first provides opportunity to apply annotations or drop values that won't be part of our outputs.
+Rewriting the outer program first provides opportunity to apply annotations or drop values that won't be part of our output.
 Evaluation before copy guards against introduction of unnecessary rework.
 Evaluation of final values (blocks) brings us to a normal form that cannot be further evaluated.

-Annotations don't much affect this evaluation strategy.
-The exception is `[computation](par)` to advise early, parallel evaluation of a result we'll probably need.

-*Aside:* Undefined words do not rewrite further.
-If there are errors when evaluating a word's definition, that word must be treated as undefined.
-Partial evaluations with undefined words can be useful in context of development, debugging, and the monotonic futures and promises application pattern.
+*Note:* Undefined words do not rewrite further.
+If there any errors when parsing or evaluating a word's definition, or a cycle in the definition, that word should be treated as undefined.
+Partial evaluations with undefined words can be useful in context of development, debugging, staged computing, and the monotonic futures and promises application pattern.

 ## Fixpoint